Failinis: Oidheadh Chloinne Tuireann

-The hound's name Failinis appears in the full romance version of The Fate of the Children of Tuireann, which only survives in manuscripts from the 17th century and later.
+The hound's name Failinis appears in the full romance version of The Fate of the Children of Tuireann (Oidheadh Chloinne Tuireann), which only survives in manuscripts from the 17th century and later.
 (Note: Although Mackillop dates the earliest to the 16th century with more from the 17th, the resume of manuscripts given by Alan Bruford states that the earliest is a beginning fragmentary portion translated into Latin in the Harleian manuscript 5280, c.
 1600, dated to "early 17th century" elsewhere.
 Otherwise the earliest datable Bruford gives is 1 RIA 23 M 25 dated to 1684.)

 Failinis belonged to the King of Ioruaidhe (h-Ioruaide) or Hiruath, etc., in this romance version, (Note: Rather than the royal smith who is the hound's owner in the LGE.) and about this hound it was said that "all the wild beasts of the world .. would fall down out of their standing" (i.e., prostrate themselves) and that it was "more splendid than the sun in his fiery wheels".

 The plot is more developed in the romance concerning the brothers' acquisition of the hound.
 After completing the quest for the pigs of Asal, (Note: Asal of the Golden Pillars.
 O'Curry's text gives "Easal", but the alternate spelling "Asal" is footnoted.
 "Assal" is used as the primary heading in Mackillop (1998) ed., Oxford Dictionary of Celtic Mythology.) accompany the sons of Tuireann so he can advise his son-in-law, the King of Ioruaidhe to relinquish the hound without a fight.
 The counsel is refused, and a battle ensues culminating in a single combat between Brian son of Tuireann and the King of Ioruaidhe, the king is defeated and bound, and forfeits the hound for his release.